 Did you know that caffeine has major benefits for the skin when applied topically?
 You probably knew that caffeine can majorly help cellulite but it also helps with de-puffing and reducing inflammation as well as fading dark circles and smoothing fine lines!
-For today, let’s learn how to get the caffeine into our oil then once that’s done I’ve got a super good DIY or BUY post for a coffee eye cream!
+For today, let’s learn how to get make coffee infused oil then once that’s done I’ve got a super good DIY or BUY post for a coffee eye cream!

 First off, let me say that this process is very simple.
 It’s as simple as it looks but you want to choose your ingredients carefully in order to get the most effective oil.
 I suggest you use whole organic coffee beans and grind them yourself.
 I believe this will give you the most potent, fresh caffeine oil.
 Next, you need to pick your oil.
 Because of the DIY I’m sharing next, I chose rosehip seed oil.
 Even if you don’t plan on doing the DIY and you stop at a caffeinated rose hip oil-you’ll have a highly effective, anti aging treatment that’s better than most eye creams because it doesn’t contain a filler like water.